Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

-Made with vegetables, chicken, broth, and a touch of cream, this chicken stew is hearty enough to fill you up without leaving you ready for a nap.
-It's the kind of comfort food that makes you feel good.
+Made with vegetables, chicken, broth, and a touch of cream, this healthy chicken stew fills you up without leaving you ready for a nap.

-It’s safe to say if therapy came in the form of food, it’d be this stew.
-It’s delicious and hearty, and you can make it with simple ingredients in one single pot.
+It's safe to say that if therapy came in the form of food, it'd be this healthy and delicious chicken stew that you can make with simple ingredients in one single pot.

 large soup pot filled with chicken stew